mattecolors/UGC-Free-Limited-Sniper/README.md

 **YOU SHOULD SEE A BIG WARNING SIGN THAT SAYS STOP, IF YOU DO, YOU'RE IN THE RIGHT PLACE**

-4. Take this code and paste it in the Console
+4. Take the code that I have provided and paste it in the Console
 5. If it is done right, it should reload the page if the item is NOT for sale and auto-buy the item if it IS for sale (more changes to this will be coming soon).

 **EXTRA:**